Addictive personality: Drug addiction

 whereas for LSD and Ecstasy (the latter being a so-called "Party drug") users N has no significant deviation from the population level and E can be higher.

 Several personality profiles of risky behaviour were identified by various researchers, for example ${\rm N}\Uparrow, {\rm C}\Downarrow$ (Insecures) and ${\rm E}\Uparrow, {\rm C}\Downarrow$(Impulsives, Hedonists).
 Various types of addictive personality have in common low C.

 Internet addiction

 Internet addiction is associated with higher scores in neuroticism and lower scores in extraversion and conscientiousness.
-One explanation for the association with high neuroticism is that virtual environments may be regarded as more safe and comfortable by individuals with lower self-esteem and increased negative emotion (traits associated with high neuroticism) compared to real-life environments.
+One explanation for this association is that virtual environments may feel safer and more comfortable for individuals with lower self-esteem and increased emotional sensitivity compared to real-life environments.
 Similarly, individuals with low extraversion that desire social interaction but are averse to face-to-face interaction may find the opportunity for online communication attractive.

-Controversy
+Research indicates that social media platforms utilize algorithmic designs such as infinite scrolling and personalized content recommendations to maximize user engagement, fostering an environment where compulsive usage patterns form among users.

+Social media addiction is currently not recognized as a formal psychiatric disorder; however, with over 5 billion people spending an average of 2 hours and 29 minutes a day on social media in 2024, there are many concerns about the impact that social media has on mental health and the daily lives of people.
+Several mental health consequences have been linked to excessive social media usage, such as increased social media usage being linked to increased levels of stress, insomnia, and suicide-related outcomes.

+Traits associated with addictive personality, such as impulsivity and emotional dysregulation, have been proposed as potential risk factors for problematic internet use.
+The compulsive nature of digital engagement, reinforced by algorithmic content delivery, is thought to contribute to patterns similar to those seen in substance-related addictions.